 The unfortunate truth is that most households probably own at least two if not more brushes that are made out of plastic.
 Every time you have to replace one of them, they are likely being tossed into the garbage.
 Plastic brushes are usually designed with multiple materials, be it different plastics or the addition of a handle in rubber, making them difficult to recycle.
 Frustrating!

 Iris Hantverk has been doing their best not to contribute to that conundrum for over 100 years.
-Established in 1870, they started as a small collective of visually impaired craftsmen scattered across Sweden.
+Established in 1870, they started as a small collective of visually impaired craftsmen scattered across Sweden to create their handmade brushes and other goods.
 Supporting and employing the visually impaired community was a pillar of their company, one that still stands strong today even though the company has changed hands.
 Transitioning ownership in the past decade we imagine wasn't easy, but the current owners seem to have a true love for how the company is run and what they create.
 They have pushed beyond their borders for production, and now also collaborate with a team of visually impaired workers in Estonia.
 Their inclusive efforts are supported by Blindas Väl, a Swedish association that helps create and support employment opportunities for the visually impaired.

 It is truly remarkable that the craftsmen that put these items together never get to fully appreciate the beauty of the work they create.
 We have to imagine that these hand drawn brushes are done mostly by feel; by sensitive fingers that have built an intimate knowledge of the machines and materials over years of use.
 Employees will stay with Iris Hantverk for a very long time, even decades, honing skills and benefitting from an excellent employment opportunity where they get to be creative.